codeborne/klite/liquibase/README.md

 # klite-liquibase

 Provides [LiquibaseModule](src/LiquibaseModule.kt) to migrate the DB on application start.
+Note that there is a much lighter-weight [DBMigrator](../jdbc/src/migrator/DBMigrator.kt) in the [jdbc](../jdbc) module.

-As Liquibase uses java.logging module, this module will also redirect it to slf4j to be used together with `klite-jdbc`.
+As Liquibase uses java.logging module, this module will also redirect it to slf4j to be used together with [klite-jdbc](../jdbc).

 Consider using Liquibase's [sql format](https://docs.liquibase.com/concepts/basic/sql-format.html) instead of xml.